rust-lang/rfcs/text/0000-io-error-handling.md

 don't want to worry about panics and double panics.
 Find a pragmatic solution to make the most code correct, fast, obvious, and predictable.

+Support use cases like compressed writers, encrypted writers, etc., which also need end-to-end .close() checking and finalization.

 # Detailed design

 There should be a `.close(self)` method of Writer that returns A `Result<(),